gvwilson/thirdbit/src/fiction/iffy/index.md

 lifting them off the *Guinevere*'s deck.

 "Eighty seconds."
-One last tap sent the dronelets whizzing away.
-The strips of canvas she had attached to them dangled loosely between them.
+One last tap sent the dronelets whizzing away, strips of canvas dangling loosely between them.
 All Iffy could think was how ridiculous they looked and how ridiculous her plan was.

 "Sixty seconds."